Dean's Executive Advisory Board

 Gary Stark

-Gary Stark is a Senior Advisor for K-12 education with the Walton Personal Philanthropy Group, overseeing the work in the tri-state area of Arkansas, Missouri, and Oklahoma.
-Gary has worked in schools, the federal government, and philanthropic capacities throughout his 30-year career in education.
-He started his career as a classroom teacher in Tennessee and as an Arkansas principal earning national recognition by receiving the Milken Educator Award in 2001.
-Gary later became the vice president of the Milken Family Foundation where he focused on the recognition and support of educators in our society.
-In 2010, he became president and CEO of the National Institute for Excellence in Teaching (NIET), a national non-profit focused on educator effectiveness.
-Gary also served at the U.S. Department of Education and worked as an advisor to the U.S. Assistant Secretary of Education.
+Dr. Gary Stark serves as a Senior Advisor for K-12 Education with Walton Enterprises Inc. In this role, he supports education investments in the tri-state area of Arkansas, Missouri, and Oklahoma.
+Gary has worked in schools, universities, government, and in public and private philanthropy throughout his 30-year career in education.
+He started his career as a classroom teacher in Tennessee and as an Arkansas principal, earning national recognition by receiving the Milken Educator Award in 2001.
+Gary later became the vice president of the Milken Family Foundation, where he focused on the recognition and support of educators in our society.
+In 2010, he became president and CEO of the National Institute for Excellence in Teaching, a non-profit focused on educator effectiveness.
+Gary also served at the U.S. Department of Education and worked as a special advisor to the U.S. assistant secretary of education.
 He holds a doctorate in educational administration from the University of Arkansas.
-He is a husband, father of two daughters, and military veteran.
+He currently serves on the board of directors at the National Institute for Excellence in Teaching and with Goodwill Industries of Arkansas, as well as several advisory boards of education nonprofits and universities.
+He is a husband, father of two daughters, and a military veteran.

 Jeff Webster